An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: HALO: Hybrid Adaptive Lipschitzian Optimization

 \subsubsection{Adaptive Estimation of the Local Lipschitz Constants}

 In Lipschitz optimization, it is common practice to obtain information about the Lipschitz constant $L$ and compute lower bounds of the objective function $f$ to guide the algorithm towards regions where these bounds are lower.
 However, relying solely on the global Lipschitz constant estimates may not accurately reflect the behavior of the objective function in specific regions of the domain $\mathcal{D}$.
+Beyond global estimates, it is well established that employing local Lipschitz constants $\tilde{L}_{i}$ for each subregion $\mathcal{D}_i$ can improve efficiency; see Section \ref{sec:2}, for example, the local tuning approaches developed in \cite{sergeyev1998global, sergeyev2017deterministic, sergeyev1995information, strongin2013global, gergel2015local}.

-Consider a scenario where the objective function $f$ is mostly flat, except for a small region within $\mathcal{D}$ where it exhibits highly chaotic behavior (i.e., a higher Lipschitz constant).
-In such cases, the lower bounds computed around the gentler regions of $\mathcal{D}$ would poorly estimate the true lower bounds because the global Lipschitz constant represents the overall maximum variation of $f$.
+To better understand why local estimates can be more informative, consider a scenario where the objective function $f$ is mostly flat, except for a small region within $\mathcal{D}$ where it exhibits highly chaotic behavior (i.e., a much higher Lipschitz constant).
+In such cases, using a global Lipschitz constant to compute lower bounds across all of $\mathcal{D}$ would lead to poor estimates in the flatter regions.
+This is because the global constant is dominated by the steep variations in that small chaotic area, overestimating the possible change of $f$ elsewhere and thus weakening the bounds.
 Therefore, it is more informative to estimate the local Lipschitz constant $\tilde{L}_{i}$ associated with each partition $\mathcal{D}_i$ instead of relying entirely on the global Lipschitz constant $L$.

 To introduce a local source of information about the function $f$ when estimating the lower bounds, we consider the norm of the gradient at the centroid $\mathbf{x}_{i}$.
 However, to maintain the derivative-free nature of our procedure and to not consume too many function evaluations, we approximate the gradients around each centroid $\mathbf{x}_{i}$ of the partitions $\mathcal{D}_i$ using the points sampled thus far by the algorithm.
 This algorithmic choice has the effect that the accuracy of these gradient approximations directly depends on the size of each partition.